DiscordStyles/Fluent/CONTRIBUTING.md

 - Basic knowledge of the terminal/command prompt.

 Install Dependencies:
-Open a terminal/command prompt and use the following command: `pnpm install` in the Fluent folder.
+Open a terminal/command prompt and use the following command: `npm run install` in the Fluent folder.

 ## Development
-Run the `dev` script with: `pnpm dev`.
+Run the `dev` script with: `npm run dev`.
 This will watch for changes inside the `/src` folder and then auto compile them into your BetterDiscord themes folder.

 ## Deploying